 To treat this, all gluten and dairy products will need to be avoided.
+To confirm this, a food allergy test can be completed via blood sample.
 Even the smallest amount can cause problems in a sensitive individual.
 Digestive enzymes may be useful but they will not be as effective as avoiding gluten and casein altogether.
 If you are following a dairy free diet, remember to include a calcium supplement or ensure that the person is gaining adequate calcium from other sources.

-Many people that suffer from autism also suffer from food allergies, due to abnormalities in either their digestive or immune systems, if not both.
-If the food is not broken down correctly into its individual components such as sugars and amino acids, the partially digested food may pass into the bloodstream and cause an allergic reaction.
+With food allergies, If the food is not broken down correctly into its individual components such as sugars and amino acids, the partially digested food may pass into the bloodstream and cause an allergic reaction.
 Some ways of testing for food allergies include an elimination diet, skin testing, and blood tests.
 Once the food responsible for the allergy has been identified, it is a simple matter of avoiding the food.
 Digestive enzymes may be useful in order to help the person to digest the food more fully.

 Eye movement control is the basic skill that is needed for effective vision.
 This is because it is vital to eye contact which, in turn, is vital to the interaction between people.
 People with autism commonly use a tool called “gaze avoidance” in order to stop their brains from becoming overloaded with information.